madeso/bookshelf/content/books/97things/thing_84.md

 +++
-title = "Thinking in States"
+title = "84: Thinking in States"
 weight = 84
 +++